Azure/remote-monitoring-services-java/docs/LOCAL_DEPLOYMENT.md

 The build.sbt file has been configured to run all the microservices parallelly.
 It will also start the microservices available only in .Net flavor (device-simulation, auth and ASA manager).

 *SBT tool has been observed to fork number of processes equivalent to the number of CPUs.
-Hence, on dual core machines all the microservices may not be started parallelly.*
+Hence, on dual core machines all the microservices may not be started in parallel.*

 ### Script Description
 #### Start Script